mrkaptantr/Hacettepe-University-Computer-Science/BBM465 - Information Security Laboratory/Programming Assignment 1 - Block Ciphers With Encryption Modes [Java]/readme.txt

 Deficiencies (if exists):
-- ASCII Encoding is missing
+- ASCII Encoding is missing therefore some text will be lost after decrpytion of encrypted text